-Can people in the C-Suite have a Work/Life Balance?
+Can You Really Have a Work/Life Balance?

+Do you really want one?
 In 2014, Mohamed El-Erian, CEO of PIMCO, chose to leave his post after his 10-year-old daughter wrote about all the special moments he was absent from in her life.
 The 56-year-old El-Erian, who made $100 million in 2011 alone, said he made the decision to resign from his post after his young daughter wrote him a note listing 22 milestones he had missed in her life.

 You might tell yourself that once you make the kind of money Mr. El-Erian does you will slow down too.
 But it’s not likely that you would choose to slow down even after making his millions.
 Some people don’t know how to really enjoy life, or are so fueled by the power and prestige, that everything else is easily pushed aside in the process.